 Solitaire Engagement Rings

-Some date the original engagement ring back to 1477, in the imperial court of Vienna, when Archduke Maximilian of Austria proposed to Mary of Burgundy in a ring set with diamond flecks in the form of an M. Others contend that the tradition goes back much further—cavemen weaving rings out of grass to claim their mates, Egyptians buried with rings made of silver or gold wire wrapping the third finger on their left hand, connecting to the heart via the vena amoris (the love vein).
-But with the arrival of the tiffany-style diamond engagement ring in 1886, diamond engagement rings changed proposals and engagements—and how we think about both—forever.
+Many people trace the origins of the modern engagement ring back to 1477, (when Archduke Maximilian of Austria proposed to Mary of Burgundy with a ring set with diamond flecks in the form of an M).
+Others contend that the tradition goes back much further—to cavemen weaving rings out of grass to claim their mates and Egyptians buried with rings made of silver or gold wire wrapping the third finger on their left hand, which connects to the heart via the vena amoris (the love vein).
+But with the arrival of the tiffany-style diamond solitaire ring in 1886, diamond engagement rings changed proposals and engagements—and how we think about both—forever.
 The first diamond solitaire ring broke with the past by lofting a single beautiful diamond above a delicate precious metal band.
 This design featured the center gemstone prominently and allowed for maximum light play and sparkle.
 Until then ring designs had emphasized intricate settings, so it was a shift to place the attention on a single glittering gemstone.

 A solitaire engagement ring is the definition of classic, and offers elegant beauty that never succumbs to trends.
-They highlight the magnificence of your diamond or gemstone, and offering a wonderful opportunity to be passed down as a family heirloom.
-Solitaire rings look great with modest sized diamonds and maintain elegance carrying even the most sizable gems.
-Additionally, because of their clean lines, diamond solitaires engagement rings marry well with any wedding band.
+They highlight the magnificence of your diamond or gemstone, and look great with both modest sized diamonds and the most sizable gems.

 If you crave a classic solitaire that’s ever so slightly unique, consider changing the diamond shape—you might consider an emerald cut diamond, a pear shaped diamond, or a cushion cut diamond.
-Another option is to select a colored diamond, like fancy yellow, or a sapphire for the center gem, or you might choose rose gold instead of the more expected white and yellow golds.
+Another option is to select a sapphire or a colored diamond for the center gem, or you might choose rose gold instead of the more expected white and yellow golds.